Sofia Broomé

 I have (as of Sept 2 2022) a Ph.D. in machine learning from KTH Royal Institute of Technology in Stockholm, at the Robotics, Perception & Learning (RPL) division.
 My advisor has been Prof. Hedvig Kjellström.
 I was also co-advised by Prof. Pia Haubro Andersen.
 My thesis, with title Learning Spatiotemporal Features in Low-Data and Fine-Grained Action Recognition with an Application to Equine Pain Behavior can be found here.

-My research project has revolved around trying to detect horses' pain expressions using computer vision.
-I've worked mostly with video data and have found that the temporal unfolding of these videos is decisive for reliable pain diagnostics; hence I'm interested in spatiotemporal features and action recognition as well.
+My Ph.D. project revolved around trying to detect horses' pain expressions using computer vision.
+I worked mostly with video data and found the temporal unfolding of the data to be decisive for reliable pain diagnostics; hence my research touched on spatiotemporal features and action recognition as well.

 Why recognize pain in horses?